-Our volunteers range in age from 18 to 85…we value diversity!
-Whether you have lived in the Hunter or Manning your whole life, or recently moved to the area; whether you are male or female; retired, a student, unemployed or working; a first time volunteer or someone who has been in the game for decades, we value your unique skills and experiences.
+We value diversity and our volunteers range in age.
+Whether you have lived in the Hunter or Manning your whole life, or recently moved to the area; whether you are male or female; retired, a student, unemployed or working; a first-time volunteer or someone who has been involved for decades, we value your unique skills and experiences.

-- Developing a stronger connectedness within their local community.
+- developing stronger connections within their local community

-- An increased sense of self-worth and satisfaction.
+- increasing their sense of self-worth and satisfaction

-- Making new friends by meeting people from diverse backgrounds.
+- making new friends through meeting people from diverse backgrounds

-- An improved skill set, which has assisted with personal development and employment potential.
+- improving their skill set, which has assisted with personal development and employment potential.

 - Ruth Sumpner, Taree Community Kitchen volunteer.